Bluehost is now the company i’ve used to take my beginner blogs to the next level.

 I’ve worked with them for a long time now.
 I really have nothing but awesome things to say about them really.
 While that is the case, I want to give you the total honest truth here.

 I’ve been creating websites since 2004.
 There weren’t too many good choices around in those days when it came to hosting.
 One of my early hosting companies I used was one called Easily.
 It was quite simple, but very rudimentary and looking back i’m surprised I was still using them for one particular site right up until last month!
+I now use BlueHost and Wealthy Affiliate to host my blogs.

 Now, there are more expensive options for blogs when they really have grown to be mega-huge.
 The best thing to do there is to have dedicated hosting instead of shared (this is how most hosting is bought today, because it is cheaper).
 Dedicated servers are very expensive and there’s no reason to be spending that kind of money ($100+ per month) when you’re just starting blogging.